); ga('require', 'displayfeatures'); ga('require', 'linkid', 'linkid.js'); ga('set', 'anonymizeIP', true); ga('send', 'pageview');

 Nitrocellulose finish buffs to a high gloss and has a softer sheen, which may, in turn, show more wood grain compared to thicker poly finishes.

 A brand new guitar with a nitrocellulose finish will be shiny and beautiful, but over time as the guitar is played the finish will begin to age – for example; swirl marks created by sitting the guitar on different surfaces or just holding it and playing it.
-If you are very particular about your finishes even shirt buttons and belt buckles will mark the finish.
+If you are very particular about your finishes be aware that even shirt buttons and belt buckles will mark the finish.
 However, this creates the unique character of each individual guitar.

 As it dries over time, a nitrocellulose finish creates a warm vintage patina, something you see in guitars from the Golden Era.
 Sometimes because of climatic changes, you will see small finish checks or alligatoring of the thin finish, but this does not affect the integrity of the guitar or the protective nature of the finish.